 7. Estes Park Museum

 The Estes Park Museum recently celebrated its 50th birthday.
-Located just off Highway 36, it is open Wednesday through Saturdays from 10am to 4pm.
+Located just off Highway 36, it is open Wednesday through Saturday from 10am to 4pm.
 Admission is free.

 The museum chronicles the history of Estes Park.
 It begins with the first Native American inhabitants, continues on to the homesteaders that showed up in the 1860s, and then to the town's incorporation in 1917.
 Modern history, which has been shaped in a large part by a series of floods, the last of which took place in 1982, is also covered.